Last Updated: 10th April 2025

 3.2 Request Submission and Queue

 Workflow: Generally, we operate on a one-at-a-time basis per designer/team allocated to your account.
 This means that once you submit a request, we will begin work on it and deliver a draft or completed design.
 If you have additional requests in the queue, our team will move to the next request once the current one is completed or awaiting your feedback.
-You can always prioritize your queue by communicating which task is most urgent.
+You can always prioritise your queue by communicating which task is most urgent.
 We encourage maintaining a clear list of priorities so we can deliver what you need first.

 3.3 Turnaround Time

-Business Hours: Our design team operates during normal business hours (for example, Monday to Friday, 9am to 5pm GMT/BST for our UK-based team, excluding UK public holidays).
+Business Hours: Our design team operates during normal business hours (for example, Monday to Friday, 9am to 5pm GMT/BST, excluding UK public holidays).
 Requests sent outside of business hours will be received, but work may not begin until the next business day.
 For instance, if you submit a request on Friday evening or over the weekend, we will typically start on it on Monday.
 If you submit a request late in the business day (e.g. after 3pm), it may count as being received the next business day for scheduling purposes.
 We will do our best to accommodate urgent needs, but please be aware of these operational hours.

 3.4 Client Cooperation and Revisions